 10. To add some spice to your life

-If you're getting sick of the regular routine, study abroad is the perfect way to get out of the doldrums.
-When you start to get bored with typical college life, study abroad is the perfect way to inject some energy and excitement into your life.
-See new things, meet new people, and settle into a new routine.
+If you're getting sick of the same ol' same ol', study abroad is the perfect way to get out of the doldrums.
+When you start to get bored with typical college life, this is the perfect way to inject some energy and excitement into your life.
+See new things, meet new people, settle into a new routine.
 Studying abroad could be just the change you need!

 Study abroad organizations such as The School for Field Studies and SIT Study Abroad specialize in study abroad programs off the beaten path.
 If you're looking for a spice beyond your typical rosemary or basil these options might be a good fit for you!